MY WRITING LIFE

 I write nonfiction books for kids.
-I also co-wrote one--Diet for a Changing Climate: Food for Thought--with my writing partner Sue Heavenrich.
-And sometimes I write fiction, like Hey, Hey, Hay!
+Sometimes I write fiction, or informational fiction, like Hey, Hey, Hay!
 (A Tale of Bales and the Machines that Make Them), my rhyming picture book about a family making hay.
+I also co-wrote a book--Diet for a Changing Climate: Food for Thought--with my writing partner Sue Heavenrich.

 I have also written articles about science, nature, technology, and history for some excellent children’s magazines.
 I’ve also published stories, essays, poetry, games and activities.
 You can see a list and read some of my work here.